 When she is not writing she is thinking about what she will write next, and has a never-ending flow of ideas to shape into another story.

 To Linda, writing is more than a passion.

 It has become an addiction.

-From ‘SOME PLAY CHESS”
+From the novel ‘SOME PLAY CHESS”

-She did not even notice the white fish-net stockings, which were still in the box, until she saw the garter straps that hung from the panties.
+She did not even notice the white fish-net stockings, still in the box, until she saw the garter straps that hung from the panties.
 Seeing the slit that had been cut in the crotch of the panties, she drew the costume against her chest.
 This whole thing seemed so wild – wild and exciting – and deep down she knew that she wanted everything Kenneth was offering

 Could not put this down.
 I find Linda’s writing addicting.
 And cannot stop reading – am half way through Checkmate!